MarkAD88/aoc2024/README.md

 insted only adding pairs when processing.
 This left out some dangling values because it wasn't meeting my tests.
 Adding all the antenna to the antinode list fixed things right up.
 Cost me another 22 minutes.

+## Day 09 (Disk Fragmenter) Part 2
+Part 2 caused me to have to reinvent my wheel from Part 1.
+I think I wasted too much time trying to force Part 2 to work with the Part 1 code before I just allowed myself to just attack the problem from a different angle.

+Sum calculation is way too slow since I'm doing it after the fact but the imporant part is the sum is actually correct, don't ya think?